Charles Duhigg

 Expand all >

 Why do some conversations succeed — while others fail?
-How does communication work within our brains, our families, our workplaces and our communities?
-This is a book about what happens inside our minds when we open our mouths and ears — and the surprising and unexpected reasons so much goes right and wrong.
+How does communication work within our brains, our families, our workplaces, and our communities?

 The Secrets of Being Productive in Life and Business